status-im/wakuconnect-vote-poll-sdk/packages/contracts/README.md

     #### Fields
     ```solidity
-    //block at which room was created
+    // block at which room was created
     uint256 startBlock;
-    //timestamp after which new votes won't be accepted
+    // timestamp in seconds after which new votes won't be accepted
+    // when casting votes endAt is compared to block.timestamp
     uint256 endAt;
     // question of a proposal which voting room describes
     string question;